 Is your baby spitting up way too much?
-Sometimes it may seem like the baby has nothing left in her stomach after an enormous throw-up and that makes moms super worried.
-Spitting up is common in babies.
-Therefore, most babies keep throwing up for about 5 to 6 months and that is considered normal.
+Sometimes, it may seem like the baby has nothing left in her stomach after an enormous throw-up, which makes the mom super worried.
+Spitting up is common in babies; therefore, most babies keep throwing up for about 5 to 6 months, which is considered absolutely normal.

-Spitting up may concern first-time parents, and feel that the baby is not being able to digest milk.
-Read on and find out the reasons why do babies spit up, and how you can help babies to keep food inside, instead of throwing up.
+Spitting up may concern first-time parents, and they feel that the baby cannot digest milk.
+Read on, and find out why babies spit up and how you can help babies keep food inside instead of throwing up.